openvstorage/ovs-documentation/Openvstorage/Framework documentation/config_mgmt.md

 #### Passthrough
 The `_passthrough` method is the core of the current implementation.
 This piece of code has been inherited from legacy code, and has been improved and prettyfied ever since.
-While still pretty  ugly, it works, and changes should be made with caution.
+While still pretty  ugly, it works, and changes should be made with caution.a